-There are no sections of line where Dangerous Goods are not permitted, with the exception of Temple Mill Depot where Eurostar International Limited is the Depot Facility Owner.
+Dangerous goods are permitted subject to compliance to regulations already outlined in Section 2.6, with the exception of Temple Mill Depot where Eurostar International Limited is the Depot Facility Owner.
 Please refer to section 2.6 for more detail.